- Search The Registry

 - Street Team Youth Programs

 - My Account

-On this date, Selma Burke born in 1900.
-She was an African American sculptor from Mooresville, North Carolina.
+On this date, Selma Burke was born in 1900.
+She was a Black sculptor.

-As a child she liked to whittle and model in clay but her mother insisted she get an education for a "career."
+As a child from Mooresville, North Carolina, she liked to whittle and model in clay, but her mother insisted she get an education for a "career."
 She was educated at Slater Industrial and State Normal School, now Winston-Salem State University; St. Agnes School of Nursing, Raleigh; and Women's Medical College, Philadelphia.

-She returned to New York and in 1941, completed a Master of Fine Arts degree at Columbia University.
-At the age of 70, this remarkable woman completed a Doctorate in Arts and Letters at Livingstone College, Salisbury, North Carolina.
-She was influenced by, among others, Henri Matisse, a painter, and Frank Lloyd Wright, an architect.
+She returned to New York and, in 1941, completed a Master of Fine Arts degree at Columbia University.
+At 70, this black woman completed a Doctorate in Arts and Letters at Livingstone College, Salisbury, North Carolina.

 The Biographical Dictionary of Black Americans

 by Rachel Krantz and Elizabeth A.Ryan

 Copyright 1992, Facts on File, New York, NY